Cracko298/Generation-Zero-Save-Documentation/README.md

 - Also, make sure that the Weapon is in your Inventory/Hand, and assigned to a slot.
 (Any of the slots work).

-- In This Tutorial I will be Switching my **Experimental Pvg 90** to the worse **Dilapidated Pvg 90**.
+- In This Tutorial I will be Switching my **Experimental Pvg 90** to the worse **Worn Pvg 90**.
 (For Demo Purposes).

 - You'll want to copy the Weapon ID you currently have from the [Weapon Item ID's](https://github.com/Cracko298/Generation-Zero-Save-Editing#weapon-item-id-list) below.
-(Meaning if you have a Pvg 1-Star, copy that). ([View Image](https://user-images.githubusercontent.com/78656905/228991204-dc74c77c-8c53-4f14-97a8-e592fb9ee028.png)).
+(Meaning if you have a Pvg 2-Star, copy that). ([View Image](https://user-images.githubusercontent.com/78656905/228991204-dc74c77c-8c53-4f14-97a8-e592fb9ee028.png)).

 - With that ID now copied, head into your preffered Hex Editor (I am using HxD).
 Press "Ctrl+F" to open up the Search Dialouge, and Click "Integer Number" Tab. ([View Image](https://user-images.githubusercontent.com/78656905/228991732-062b6558-9494-477e-a9ce-700bf30baa18.png)).